 April fools... too bad there’s no-one left who’ll appreciate the humor in that ancient tradition.
-Ironically it feels a little as though some cosmic god has pulled a prank on us.
+Ironically, it feels a little as though some cosmic god has pulled a prank on us.
 We had a rocky touch down, Star Ride’s docking clamps slipping off the landing pad due to frozen blood lining the area, but Dale said that the damage to Anita’s navigation system was minimal and that we should still be able to use her to lift off again if we need to relocate.
-We’ve been in our space-suits constantly ever since we landed.
-It was Jules’ recommendation: modifying the oxygen recyc system to filter out the airborn virus.
+We’ve been in our spacesuits constantly ever since we landed.
+It was Jules’ recommendation: modifying the oxygen trcyc-system to filter out the airborne virus.
 I can’t say it’s been comfortable sleeping in these clunky bastards, and I needn’t give any details as to the unpleasant waste-management system.
 Egh.
 I guess toilet humor doesn’t translate well through a voice-recording meant to chronicle the final hapless days of humanity.
-But who gives a flying dungpile at this point?
-No-one’s going to get a chance to hear this anyway.
-I think I might be going a little crazy...
-Mycrovitch definitely knows something she’s not telling us, and I think Dr. Addams might be in on it too.
+But who gives a flying dung pile at this point?
+No one’s going to get a chance to hear this anyway.
+I think I might be going a little crazy.
+Mycrovitch knows something she’s not telling us, and I think Dr. Addams might be in on it too.
 I don’t trust them.
 Heck, they don’t even trust each other.
 I can’t imagine them surviving those years together on the International Space Station.
-Must’ve been hell...
+Must’ve been hell.

 Ha.
-Hell...
-Heaven compared to this.
-I kind of wish I hadn’t suggested rushing down from that clostrophobic space-bucket back to Earth.
+Hell... more like Heaven compared to this.
+I wish now I hadn’t suggested rushing down from that claustrophobic space-bucket back to Earth.

 In the past two weeks I’ve seen everything.
-Every disturbing snippet of grotesque horror ever divised by human imagination, amplified threefold and shoved down our throats in sickening doses of reality.
+Every disturbing snippet of grotesque horror ever devised by human imagination, amplified threefold and shoved down our throats in sickening doses of reality.
 To own the truth, I’m glad to wear the suit, if only to guard my nostrils against the smell of rotting flesh which I know must be pervading the air.
-In the past few days alone I’ve seen a severed hand clawing at the entrails of it’s own headless torso, I’ve seen a dead infant chewing it’s way out of it’s mother’s gaping belly, and the broken-jawed mother biting ineffectually at it’s own offspring’s slippery writhing form.
+In the past few days alone I’ve seen a severed hand clawing at the entrails of its own headless torso, I’ve seen a dead infant chewing its way out of its mother’s gaping belly, and the broken-jawed mother biting ineffectually at its own offspring’s slippery writhing form.
 I’ve seen countless pounds of flesh which used to comprise human beings consuming countless others, incomprehensibly continuing to senselessly eat, even when their own digestive tracts are nothing but time-fettered mush.
-I’ve seen hoards upon hoards of mindless devourers, not seeming to care if they are eating living beings or just gorging on each other.
-And as soon as I look up from this record entry I’ll see more.
+I’ve seen hordes upon hordes of mindless devourers, not seeming to care if they are eating living beings or just gorging on each other.
+And as soon as I look up from this recorded entry, I’ll see more.

-Burning them seems to be the best way we’ve found to dispatch them so far; we’ve armed ourselves with flame-lazers from our archeological equipment accordingly.
-Dale even put together a makeshift weapon which sprays ethanol at the animated remains, igniting the target with a flame-lazer at the same time.
+Burning them seems to be the best way we’ve found to dispatch them so far; we’ve armed ourselves with flame-lasers from our archaeological equipment accordingly.
+Dale even put together a makeshift weapon which sprays ethanol at the animated remains, igniting the target with a flame-laser at the same time.
 It’s been our most effective attempt at cleansing the area so far, especially against the more mobile corpses whose leg muscles haven’t been completely eaten away or rotted out yet.
-Those mostly-intact carcasses are different from the rest; terrifyingly fast and agile.
+Those mostly intact carcasses are different from the rest; terrifyingly fast and agile.